- Criminal Defense

 Ohio Disorderly conduct is listed among “offenses against the public peace” under Ohio law.
 Disorderly conduct is not usually considered a serious crime, but in some cases it can carry jail time and a significant fine.

-Still, if you are facing charges for disorderly conduct in Ohio, it’s no laughing matter.
-Even if you feel you’re wrongly accused, it takes a good lawyer to prove that to the judge.
+Still, if you are facing charges for disorderly conduct in Ohio, it is no laughing matter.
+Even if you feel you are wrongly accused, it takes a good lawyer to prove that to the judge.
 And remember, a criminal record, however petty, can stain your reputation and make it difficult for you to find future employment.
+Call Attorney Adam Burke now at (614) 280-9122 for your free consultation.

 Definition: Ohio Disorderly Conduct